 Duration: 2 min

 Employ the same strokes observing the same principles of application, except that in this case the head is turned to the opposite side.
-This position renders accessible the anterior scalene muscle, however puts additional pressure on the brachial plexus.
-For this reason, it is best to use the previous variant if the brachial plexus is exerted strong pressure by the anterior scalene muscle.
+This position renders accessible the anterior scalene muscle; however, it puts additional pressure on the brachial plexus.
+For this reason, it is best to use the previous variant if the brachial plexus is subjected to strong pressure from the anterior scalene muscle.

 c.
 Friction along the anterior scalene muscle